 No grade other than "I" may be changed after it is recorded unless the instructor finds that an error has been made.
-The instructor may correct the grade by submitting a written request and explanation of the error to the Vice President of Academic Affairs.
+The instructor may correct the grade by submitting a written request and explanation of the error to the Provost.